 * “So, how’d it go?”
 “I think she took it rather well”.

-* Abu’s killer Jasmine impression.
+* Man, Abu can do a killer Jasmine impression.

 * “What are you doing?!”
 “Giving you your reward!
 Your eternal reward!”
+Top 10 anime betrayals.

 * “Um, excuse me?!
 Are you looking at me?!
 Did you rub my lamp, did you wake me up, did you bring me here and all of sudden you’re walking out on me?!
 I don’t think so, not right now, you’re getting your wishes so SIT DOWN!!!!”